linkeddatacenter/kees/README.md

 What is **data**?
 According with common sense, KEES defines data as words, numbers or in general *any string of symbols*.
 This concept is equivalent to the definition of "literal" in the [RDF] (Resource Data Framework).
 Example of data is the string  `xyz`, the numbers `123`, `33.22` or the URI `http://LinkedData.Center`.
 Note that the data is usually associated with a  _data type_ it is just a name that states a set of restrictions on symbols string that build up the data;  _data type_ is not the data meaning.

 What is **information**?
 KEES defines information as *data with a meaning*.
 The meaning can be learned from the context where a data is found or explicitly defined.
 From a practical point of view, because KEES adopts the [RDF standards](https://www.w3.org/RDF/), an information is defined by three data that build up a _triple_ (also known as a RDF statement): a _subject_, a _predicate_ and an _object_.
-The data type for the first two triple elements (subject and predicate) must be an URIs, the last element (object) can be any data type.
+The data type for the first two triple elements (subject and predicate) must be an URIs subclass, the last element (object) can be any data type.

 KEES defines **knowledge** as a nework of linked information (i.e. linked data).
-This neworks is possible because, in RDF, any URI can be both the object of an information  and subject of another one or even a predicate for another.
+This nework is possible because, in RDF, any URI can be both the object of a triple  and the subject of another one or even a predicate for another.

 KEES defines **knowledge base** as a container of related linked data.
 From a more formal point of view, a _knowledge base_ is a semantic system where information is described as a set of statements according with the W3C standard